miklosme/papers/src/app/home.md

+# Daily Digest (January 23, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a triple threat of cutting-edge research that's about to supercharge your understanding of multi-agent systems and collective intelligence.
+Let's dive in!

+First up, we're taking the radio waves by storm with a groundbreaking [offline MARL algorithm](https://papers.miklos.dev/2501.12991) for radio resource management.
+This bad boy is cranking up the efficiency of wireless networks, boosting both overall data rates and fairness among users by a whopping 15%!
+Say goodbye to safety concerns and expensive data collection – offline training is the name of the game, and it's revolutionizing how we manage our increasingly complex wireless world.

+But wait, there's more!
+Ever dreamed of becoming a Hollywood hotshot?
+Well, [FILMAGENT](https://papers.miklos.dev/2501.12909) is here to turn that dream into virtual reality.
+This mind-blowing LLM-based framework is bringing together a dream team of AI agents to automate the entire film production process in 3D virtual spaces.
+From brainstorming to final cut, these digital directors, screenwriters, and cinematographers are collaborating to create cinematic magic without a single human lifting a finger.
+The future of filmmaking is here, and it's speaking in code!

+Last but certainly not least, we're cracking the code of [collective intelligence](https://papers.miklos.dev/2501.12587) with a fascinating study inspired by thousands of humans controlling a single virtual car.
+This research is unlocking the secrets of self-organized division of labor, proving that both elite players and the common folk are crucial for fostering group genius.
+With a new index for measuring collective smarts and a distributed method for role optimization, we're one step closer to creating AI swarms that can tackle complex problems with unprecedented efficiency.

+That's all for now, folks!
+Keep your algorithms sharp and your training data clean – the future of AI is looking brighter than ever!

 # Daily Digest (January 22, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a game-changer in the world of multi-agent pathfinding.
 Researchers have developed a method to [compute multiple agent prioritizations simultaneously](https://papers.miklos.dev/2501.10781), potentially revolutionizing how we handle complex coordination scenarios.
 This could be a massive boost for LLM-based multi-agent systems dealing with resource constraints and intricate dependencies.